 DaemonSets

-A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
-As nodes are added to the cluster, Pods are added to them.
-As nodes are removed, those Pods are garbage collected.
+A DaemonSet is the solution.
+It ensures that all (or a subset of) Nodes run a copy of a specific Pod.
+As new nodes are added to the cluster, Pods are automatically added to them.
+As nodes are removed, those Pods are safely garbage collected.

 1. Use Cases

-When do you need a DaemonSet instead of a Deployment?
+When do you fundamentally need a DaemonSet instead of a Deployment?
+Whenever the workload is tied to the infrastructure (the node) rather than the application scale.

 - Cluster Storage Daemons: Running a storage daemon (like

-glusterd,ceph) on every node. - Logs Collection: Running a logs collector (like
+glusterdorceph) on every node to pool local storage into a cluster-wide filesystem. - Logs Collection: Running a logs collector (like

-fluentdorlogstash) on every node. - Node Monitoring: Running a node monitoring daemon (like
+fluentdorlogstash) on every node to aggregate containerstdout/stderrstreams. - Node Monitoring: Running a node monitoring daemon (like

 2. Interactive: Node Lifecycle Simulator

-It looks exactly like a Deployment, but kind: DaemonSet and no replicas field.
+The YAML definition looks incredibly similar to a Deployment, but with kind: DaemonSet and critically, no replicas field.

 apiVersion: apps/v1